 On the low pressure system, one valve connects a servo port to the actuator rod end, and the other connects the other servo port to the actuator head end with pilot pressure applied.
 With no pilot pressure, the pump is connected to the actuator head end port, and the drain port is connected to the actuator rod end port.
-The valves are designed to ensure that pickup and drop-out points occur <40 psid.
+The valves are designed to ensure that pickup and drop-out points occur at less than 40 psid (276 kPa).
 When the trip circuit pressure increases to its pickup pressure, the three-way relay valves shift position.
 The servo valve control ports are then connected to the actuator ports.
 Depending on the command signal, one actuator port is connected to pump pressure while the other is connected to tank, allowing the actuator to function.